NSEL case: Investigation by EOW Mumbai

-He was released on bail on August 22, 2014, by the Bombay High Court.
+He was released on bail on 22 August 2014, by the Bombay High Court.
 The court observed that "…the names of 25 different companies who are the defaulters have been mentioned in the FIR itself".
-Thus, though projected payment default of Rs.
-5,600 Cr, the ill-gotten amount has not gone to the applicant (Jignesh Shah), or for that matter, to NSEL.
+Thus, though projected payment default of ₹5,600 Cr, the ill-gotten amount has not gone to the applicant (Jignesh Shah), or for that matter, to NSEL.

 The Enforcement Directorate arrested him on 12 July 2016 for assisting NSEL defaulters in money laundering.
 A special PMLA court granted bail to Shah terming the arrest by ED was ‘illegal’.
 After hearing both sides, Judge P.R.
 Bhavake, Special PMLA Court, Mumbai, ruled: "The learned counsel for the ED failed to satisfy me that this arrest is for a separate crime… I do not find any force in the contention that the ED wanted to file a supplementary complaint against the applicant (Shah) in respect of the investigation made against him as Chairman of FTIL.
 The ED has come with specific averments that the applicant is not arrested in special PMLA case no 04/2015 but in other Enforcement Case Information Report (ECIR).
 The ED has failed to satisfy the Court how the applicant’s arrest is legal in different ECIR....."

-On 18th Jan 2021, the EOW arrested Anjani Sinha, former CEO of National Spot Exchange Ltd, for fictitious trading on the exchange and for creating false stocks.
+On 18 January 2021, the EOW arrested Anjani Sinha, former CEO of National Spot Exchange Ltd, for fictitious trading on the exchange and for creating false stocks.